jossTripoli/dart-team/README.md

 ## Due Date

 Open a pull request on GitHub to get your code reviewed and merged when you're done.
-Please submit you pull request by **Sunday October 13 at 11:59**
+Please submit you pull request by **Sunday February 9 at 11:59**

 ## Requirements for your about page